p33t/assembla-freshcode_public/learn/gwt/READ_ME.txt

  - Opt for XxxLayoutPanel (not XxxPanel).
 They work properly with 'standards mode' -- Dock, Vertical, Split, Stack Panels are discouraged -- Horizontal can be used with caveats
+- Autobeans for reducing boilerplate that arises in Java Beans -- Interface with get/set declared
+-- Use AutoBeanFactory to instantiate (Or AutoBeanFactorySource outside of GWT code (?)
+-- 'Category' used to implement additional non-property methods